iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___12.2/report.md

 <img src="3_star_reviews_wordcloud.png" alt="com.goodsam.responder 3 reviews"/>
 </p>

+> Like others have said, I have an issue with the siren.
+I am a petsitter and it terrifies some of the cats I am visiting.
+I did ring and complain about this.
+I ended up turning it off the weeks.
+I have just turned it back on.
+Two alerts I accepted.
+First I keep ringing so dropped the job.
+Another had already arranged for someone to take him shopping.
+Now I have just got back the alert I dropped earlier and still no answer.
+The alerts are not reliable.<br> :date: __2020-11-28 18:46:36__

 > Good app but siren way too loud, it's driving my neighbour mad !
 Apart from that, as others say here, 90% of people I ring have no idea why I rang, or how or why somebody put them on list.
 That needs addressing .
 On top of that some of the alerts are days old ,their prescription or shopping done days ago.Im becoming a bit disheartened wasting my time every day.
 I'm more than happy to run around for folks but less happy with wasted calls<br> :date: __2020-11-19 16:11:24__

 > Doesn't work.
 I try to register using my St John certificate and the swirl of doom just spins foreverrrrrrrr; by which I mean 20 minutes over WiFi.
 Was able to register via the Web then log in to the app.
 But app registration just did not work.<br> :date: __2020-11-17 22:19:48__